hypertidy/decido/README.md

 [lawn](https://CRAN.r-project.org/package=lawn) function
 `lawn_tesselate` (implemented via the Mapbox Javascript library earcut).
-In rgl the function also classifies input coordinates according to their nesting, a necessary first step if the relaionship between holes and islands is not known.
+In rgl the function also classifies input coordinates according to their nesting, a necessary first step if the relationship between holes and islands is not known.
 The `INLA` package has some kind of constraint-based triangulation, but I don’t yet know the details.